pal03377/master-thesis/thesis.typ

 // - It also provides helper functions to store and load data from the Athena database, and to download programming submissions from Artemis.
 We created a Python package called `athena` to simplify the development of assessment modules for Athena.
 We maintain the package within the Athena repository and do not distribute it through platforms like PyPI, since its utility is exclusive to Athena's ecosystem.

 The package addresses the need for standardized communication between the Assessment Module Manager and the individual assessment modules.
 By doing so, it reduces code duplication and allows for easy modifications in future communication logic.
+We show a basic example of the package's usage for an assessment module in @athenaPackageExample.

 Developers benefit from the package's use of Python decorators#footnote[Decorators in Python can be used to change the behavior of a function.], which annotate functions that will interact with the Assessment Module Manager.
 These decorators handle the underlying communication logic, enabling developers to focus on the actual assessment module logic.
 Additionally, the package offers utility functions to facilitate data storage in Athena's database and to download programming submissions from Artemis.